WhosMadeer/cli-pomodoro/README.md

 ## Next steps

-- add a graphic UI in the terminal to show a progress bar and current status
+- [ ] add cycle count to see how many focus sessions have been completed
-- add cycle count to see how many focus sessions have been completed
+- [ ] add a graphic UI in the terminal to show a progress bar and current status